Hit 'Em Up: Origins

-"Hit 'Em Up" was written and recorded at Can-Am studios in 1996.
+"Hit 'Em Up" was written and recorded at Can-Am Recorders in 1996.
 For the song, Tupac Shakur recruited the members of the former group Dramacydal whom he had worked with previously, and was eager to work with again.
 Together, the rappers (along with other associates) formed the original lineup of the Outlawz.
 The first and third verses are performed by Shakur, while the second verse is performed by Hussein Fatal, the fourth by Yaki Kadafi and the fifth by E.D.I.
 Mean.
-The bassline of the soundtrack is a sample from a song called 'Don't Look Any Further', by ex-Temptation Dennis Edwards that was previously used in Eric B. & Rakim's Paid in Full, released in 1987.
+The bassline and the drum loop of the soundtrack are replayed samples from a song called 'Don't Look Any Further', by ex-Temptation Dennis Edwards that was previously used in Eric B. & Rakim's Paid in Full, released in 1987.

-The ferocity of Shakur's raging vocals, as said by long-time collaborator and producer of "Hit 'Em Up" Johnny J, was entirely authentic.
-He explained that Shakur was initially fueled by his anger against Biggie and Bad Boy Records for the belief that they had a role in the November 30, 1994, ambush and attack on Shakur.
+The ferocity of Shakur's raging vocals, as said by long-time collaborator and the song's producer Johnny "J", was entirely authentic.
+He explained that Shakur was initially fueled by his anger against Biggie and Bad Boy Records for the belief that they had a role in the ambush and attack on Shakur in November 30, 1994.
 He claimed that Biggie and his crew knew of his shooting and wanted him dead.
 Shakur used this fury, which Johnny "J" described as "superhuman", to attack Biggie and other East Coast rappers.
 Johnny "J" also stated that he had never seen Shakur so angry and that the words he rapped were in no way an act, describing the recording process as the most "hard-core he had ever done."
 Although he was very happy with the work he had put into it and the resulting song, Johnny "J" went on to say that he had no desire to work on anything of that magnitude again.

-Shakur was also enraged by Biggie's release of "Who Shot Ya?" provocatively only months after the shooting incident, and although it did not directly involve Shakur's name, he believed it was directed towards him.
+Shakur was also enraged by Biggie's release of "Who Shot Ya?" only months after the shooting incident; though it did not mention Shakur by name, he believed it was directed towards him.
 Shakur admitted to releasing "Hit 'Em Up" as a response to "Who Shot Ya?"
 In a Vibe interview, the rapper called out Sean "Puffy" Combs and Biggie Smalls and accused both of them of setting him up, or of having knowledge of the attack and not warning him.
 He also singled out businessmen James Rosemond ("Jimmy Henchman"), and Jacques Agnant ("Haitian Jack") of orchestrating the assault.
 Shakur announced the names of his ostensible conspirators to Kevin Powell, a journalist for Vibe however, to mask their true identities, Vibe referred to Henchman as "Booker," and Jack as "Nigel" in the published interview.
 Persons familiar with the interview say they used different names after the magazine received threats from Henchman.
 A former Vibe editor denied receiving threats, but neglected to explain why the magazine substituted aliases for Henchman and Haitian Jack.